In the market for your first house? Congratulations—it’s such an exciting milestone!

 - What’s your income?
-This includes not just your paychecks, but also any bonuses, investments, alimony or child support.
+This includes not just your paychecks, but also any bonuses, interest or dividend payments made to you from investments, alimony or child support.

 - What do you have to pay each month?
 Add up your regular monthly expenses.
 Be sure to include items like:

 - debts (e.g., credit cards, car payments, student loans)

 - subscriptions and memberships (e.g., video streaming services, gym)

 - What’s left after you subtract your expenses from your income?
 Subtracting your expenses from your income tells you how much you can spend for housing.
 Many financial experts recommend spending no more than 28% of your income on a mortgage and general housing expenses, like the ones we explained above.

 If your budget has more than enough to cover your estimated monthly housing costs (you can get a rough idea of your monthly payments here), then you’re good to go!
 But, if not, there may be steps you can take to help you get there—like looking for expenses you could reduce or cut out or devising a plan to increase your income.
 If you’re not sure how to set up your budget, you can use our interactive Monthly Budget Worksheet as a starting point.